Aziz-Zeghal/Crypto-Arbitrage-Toolbox/README.md

 - Take position when Spot & Perpetual converge
 - Profit from funding rates, check every 8 hours for positivity

+## How to use

+- Get a crypto pair available in both perpetual and spot, or use bestFundingRate() function
+- Insert it in enterArbitrage(coin)
+- Now wait for convergence of perpetual and spot
+- ???
+- Profit from the position with funding rate :)

 ## To-do list

 Code is functionnal.
 Just implement upgrades and make better documentation